Quick Style

-Quick Style or The Quick Style and also known as the Quick Crew, is a Norwegian hip-hop/urban dance group founded by two Norwegian-Pakistani twins and their Norwegian-Thai childhood friend.
-The group is notable for having won Norske Talenter, a Norwegian version of America's Got Talent in 2009.
+Quick Style or The Quick Style and also known as the Quick Crew, is a Norwegian hip-hop/urban dance group founded by two Norwegian-Pakistani twins, Suleman and Bilal Malik, and their Norwegian-Thai childhood friend Nasir Sirikhan.
+The group is notable for having won Norske Talenter, the Norwegian edition of the Got Talent franchise, in 2009.
 They have also participated in NBC's World of Dance and other dance competitions.